-Helaba partially depends on wholesale funding for a part of its lending business and is presently a net lender in the interbank market.
+Helaba partially depends on confidence-sensitive wholesale funding for a part of its lending business and is presently a net lender in the interbank market.
 Balancing factors are the bank's proven and recurring access to considerable excess liquidity of the regional savings banks and good access to debt capital markets, even in times of stress.

 Notably, funding requirements are likely to remain stable over the foreseeable future, given the group's broadly matched funding profile for its medium- and long-term lending business.
-The bank typically issues approximately €12 billion - €15 billion in medium- and long-term debt instruments per year (end-March 2016: €6.4 billion), placed with a broad and diversified investor base.
+The bank typically issues approximately €12 billion - €15 billion in medium- and long-term debt instruments per year (2016: €17.2 billion), placed with a broad and diversified investor base.
 A growing portion of Helaba's unsecured wholesale debt issued is placed with savings banks and their retail clients.

-To capture these benefits, we have positively adjusted our Funding Structure score by four notches to ba2.
-Our considerations regarding asset encumbrance, intragroup restrictions and the quality of liquid assets are reflected in our assigned Liquid Resources score of a3, two notches below the historic ratio.
+To capture these benefits, we have positively adjusted our Funding Structure scores to ba2.
+Our considerations regarding asset encumbrance, intragroup restrictions and the quality of liquid assets are reflected in our assigned Liquid Resources score of a3.